How To Get Empowered With God’s Power, Today!

 Revelation 2: 7, “…To him that overcometh will I give to eat of the tree of life, which is in the midst of the paradise of God.”

 Also, please feel free to contact us (firstname.lastname@example.org) for encouragement and support.
-While God fully equips us through the power of His Holy Spirit to endure to the end, it’s a pleasure and comfort to enlist the help of our Spirit-filled brethren as we await Christ’s return.
-In fact, it’s God’s directive because He knows how important it is as sustenance for our Spirit:
+While God fully equips us through the power of the Holy Spirit to endure to the end, it’s a pleasure and comfort to enlist the help of our Spirit-filled brethren as we await Christ’s return.
+In fact, it’s God’s directive because He knows how important it is as sustenance for our walk with Him:

 Hebrews 10: 23-25, “Let us hold fast the profession of our faith without wavering; (for he is faithful that promised;) And let us consider one another to provoke unto love and to good works: Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.”